stakx/WIC/README.md

     See e.g. the [Windows Imaging Component documentation on MSDN][msdn].

  2. Add the [NuGet package `stakx.WIC`][nuget-package] to your project.
-    Alternatively, you can compile this project yourself (you will need Visual Studio 2017 for this), and then add a reference to the built `stakx.WIC.dll` assembly to your project.
+    Alternatively, you can compile this project yourself (you will need Visual Studio 2017 for this), and then add a reference to the built `WIC.dll` assembly to your project.

  3. In your code, start by instantiating a `WICImagingFactory` object.
     Most other WIC components can be created directly or indirectly through this factory object.